Diagne245/Blog-Mastery/readme.md

 npm install
 ```

 This will install Webpack, Bootstrap, Sass and Font Awesome.
-To build your CSS files run:
+To build your production files run:

 ```bash
 npm run build
 ```
-Build files will go into the `dist/` folder.

 To watch your Sass files for changes, run: